Optimisation of time-ordered processes in the finite and asymptotic regime: Application to optimizing time-ordered processes

-Due to its transition matrix, the internal state of the automaton in Figure \ref{fig:GHZautomaton} keeps track of the phase of the GHZ-like state, as its qubits get sequentially measured, i.e., $t=\alpha$.
+Due to its transition matrix, the internal state of the automaton in Fig.~\ref{fig:GHZautomaton} keeps track of the phase of the GHZ-like state, as its qubits get sequentially measured, i.e., $t=\alpha$.
 The reward function simply verifies that the state of the last qubit corresponds to $\frac{1}{\sqrt{2}}(\ket{0}+\alpha\ket{1})$.

-The procedure introduced in Section \ref{sec:sequential} allows us to derive upper bounds on the maximum probability of success that is achievable with separable states $p_{\rm max}^{\rm sep}$.
-Our implementation relies on the representation of the pure state and measurements in terms of their Bloch vectors.
-We describe this in more detail in Appendix~\ref{app:implementation2}.
-We display our bounds for different $N$ in Figure~\ref{fig:GHZbounds}.
+The procedure introduced in Sec.~\ref{sec:sequential} allows us to derive upper bounds on the maximum probability of success that is achievable with separable states, i.e.\ the worst-case type-I error $e_I$.
+We display our bounds for different system sizes $n$ in Fig.~\ref{fig:GHZbounds}.

-Notice that the size of the optimisation problem allows us to reach round numbers as high as $N=35$.
-Details on the implementation (including precision issues and how to resolve them in this case) are presented in Appendix~\ref{app:implementation2}.
+Note that the size of the optimization problem allows us to reach round numbers as high as $N=35$. {As the reader can appreciate, $e_I$ seems to converge to $\frac{1}{2}$ in the limit $N\to\infty$, thus saturating the inequality in Eq.~\eqref{limit_GHZ}.} Details on the implementation (including precision issues and how to resolve them in this case) are presented in App.~\ref{app:implementation2}.

+We further compare the detection performance of the automaton-guided GHZ game with a family of entanglement-detection protocols based on shadow tomography~\cite{kueng_shadow}, in the following called \emph{shadow protocols}.

+There exist different protocols for shadow tomography, depending on the type of measurements conducted on the qubits.
+Since for the automaton-guided GHZ game we only allow the measurement of each qubit individually, we opt for shadow protocols involving random measurements in the three Pauli bases.

+Our family of shadow protocols for entanglement detection thus works as follows: \begin{enumerate} \item A random measurement in one of the Pauli bases is carried out on each qubit and both the result and the basis are recorded.
+This procedure is repeated for $n$ experimental rounds (or state preparations). \item The resulting classical shadow is then used to produce an estimator $f$ for the underlying fidelity of the quantum state with respect to the GHZ state. \item If $f$ is greater than a threshold $0\leq \theta\leq 1$, then the protocol outputs the result `entangled'; otherwise, it outputs ``separable''. \end{enumerate} There is thus one shadow protocol for each value of $\theta$.

+The computation of the type-II error $e_{II}(\theta)$ for this family of protocols is straightforward-- not so the computation of $e_I(\theta)$, due to the need to optimize the probability that the protocol outputs ``entangled'' over the set of separable input states.
+Because of this, we replace the maximization over all separable states by a maximization over the three separable states $\ket{0}^{\otimes N}, \ket{+}^{\otimes N}$ and $\ket{+i}^{\otimes N}$.
+The resulting quantity $\tilde{e}_I(\theta)$ is therefore a lower bound on the actual value of $e_I(\theta)$, i.e., $e_I(\theta)\geq \tilde{e}_I(\theta)$.
+Since our aim is to show that the automaton-guided GHZ game outperforms the shadow protocols, underestimating the error in the latter is sufficient, as it provides us with a lower bound on the advantages that we observe for the automaton-guided GHZ game.